Loughton Residents Association

 Loughton Residents Association is a residents association and local political party formed (as the Central Loughton Residents' Association) in 1981, and based in Loughton, Essex, United Kingdom.

 The first such councillor to be elected was Howard Kleyn, elected to Essex County Council in May 1981.

 Election results

 As of the 2024 Epping Forest District Council election Loughton Residents currently hold 13 seats on Epping Forest District Council.

 As of 2024, the party holds 21 of the 22 seats on Loughton Town Council and one on Essex County Council.

+In the 2026 election, the party lost their two County Council seats and they now have 11 district councillors.